gtjoseph/jetson-nano-support/README.md

 ### Flash the partitions

-There are 3 partitions that have to be flashed.
+There are 4 partitions that have to be flashed.
 * EBT is the cboot bootloader.
 * LNX is technically the Linux kernel but on these boards, it's really the u-boot bootloader.
 * DTB is the device tree blob that the actual Linux kernel will use.
+* RP1 is another copy of the device tree blob.

-To flash all 3 at the same time...
+To flash all 4 at the same time...
 ```
 $ cd /usr/src/nano/Linux_for_Tegra
-$ ./flash-partitions.sh --partitions=EBT,LNX,DTB jetson-nano-qspi-sd mmcblk0p1
+$ ./flash-partitions.sh --partitions=EBT,RP1,LNX,DTB jetson-nano-qspi-sd mmcblk0p1
 ```
 This will flash a partition, reboot to recovery, then flash the next partition, etc.
 After the last partition, the board will coldboot.
 If you have the serial console